rmnfournier/continuous_control/README.md

 # Continuous Control
 The 2nd project of Udacity's Deep Learning Nanodegree program

-## Installation
+## Instructions
-You can follow the steps provided in the notebook to download the environment and train or watch an agent.
+project.ipynb file provides a clear way for downloading the environment and train/watch the agent.
+Tuning the agent can easily be done my chaning the parameters at the top of ddpg_agent.py.
+Changing the neural network structure is achieved by modifying model.py.

 ## Environment